 Optional: Fresh mint leaves for garnish

 If you're using our buttermilk substitute place 2 tbsp white vinegar in a large measuring cup or small bowl.
 Add 1-3/4 cup 2% milk.
 Stir and set aside for at least 5 minutes.
-In a large bowl, whisk together the flour, sugar, baking soda (if using) and salt.
+In a large bowl, whisk together the flour, sugar, baking soda and salt.
 Add baking powder now if using and blend.
 Then add whole egg, buttermilk (or substitute) and 2 tablespoons Mandarin olive oil until the batter is smooth.
 Then fold in egg whites.
 Heat 1 tbsp olive oil, a thin coating, in large saute pan over medium-low heat.
 Ladle 1/4 cup batter for each pancake and cook until golden brown: About 2 minutes on one side and 1 minute on the other.
 Repeat.
 Add another thin coating of olive oil as necessary.
 Place pancakes in warm oven until ready to serve.
 Serve with powdered sugar and drizzle with Dark Chocolate balsamic, sprinkling Raincoast Flor de Sal sea salt to taste and mint leaves for garnish.
 Optional: You can combine Dark Chocolate balsamic and Maple Syrup in a one-to-one ratio for extra sweetness.